logo

 Your Body in Week 26 of Pregnancy

 Your body continues to adapt as your pregnancy progresses.
-You may feel more physical discomfort, but this means your body doing incredible things to support the baby.
+You may feel more physical discomfort, but this means your body is doing incredible things to support the baby.

 Content Banner